TobiAbanishe/headcount-forecasting/data/README.md

 - separations.csv
 - new_hires.csv

-The raw data files are excluded from version control (.gitignore) to keep the repo lightweight.
+The raw data files are excluded from version control to keep the repo lightweight.
 Run the script locally to generate them.